Liver health: What harms or helps?

 A blood test can tell you a lot about your liver health.
 Ask your doctor if you should get one done; it could help you identify issues such as liver disease or liver cancer early on.

-Sources: American Cancer Society; American Institutes for Cancer Research; American Liver Foundation; National Institute of Diabetes and Digestive and Kidney Diseases; U.S. Food and Drug Administration
+Sources: American Cancer Society; American Institute for Cancer Research; American Liver Foundation; National Institute of Diabetes and Digestive and Kidney Diseases; U.S. Food and Drug Administration